Enterprise (computer): History

-Development

 After the 1982 introduction of the ZX Spectrum, Hong Kong trading company Locumals commissioned Intelligent Software, headed by international chess player David Levy, to develop a home computer in the UK.
 During development the machine had the codename DPC, which stood for damp-proof course, to confuse potential competitors.
 The machine was also known by the names Samurai, Oscar, Elan and Flan before the Enterprise name was finally chosen.
+The succession of name changes was mainly due to the discovery of other machines and companies with the chosen name.
+The odd choice of Flan emerged following the discovery that Elan could not be used (due to complaints from Elan Digital Systems of Crawley) but some documentation had already been produced with that moniker and it was thought the Elan name could easily be modified on printed materials.

-Entersoft, modeled after Amstrad's AMSOFT, was set up to ensure a steady supply of software for the new machine.
+Entersoft, modelled after Amstrad's AMSOFT, was set up to ensure a steady supply of software for the new machine.
 Enterprise was announced to the press in September 1983, and some 80,000 machines were pre-ordered by the time of its April 1984 sales launch.
-The product did not ship until 1985, by which point the UK home computer market was already dominated by the ZX Spectrum, Commodore 64, Amstrad CPC and Acorn BBC Micro.
+The product did not ship until 1985, by which point the UK home computer market was already dominated by the ZX Spectrum, Commodore 64, Amstrad CPC and Acorn BBC Micro with the 16-bit era on the horizon.
 A successor machine, the PW360, was developed in 1986 to compete against the Amstrad PCW 8256, but the company was by then in severe financial difficulties, and closed down.